Smart Living Concept: Smart Homes

 Living in a home that thinks for itself

 Certainly it's convenient to open the door from the sofa using a smartphone app that shows you the visitors at the door.
 And who wouldn't want to close the blinds, dim the lights and turn on the TV at the touch of a button for a perfect home cinema evening?
 Increased living comfort therefore naturally plays a key role in the decision to opt for a Smart Home System.
 But there are other advantages as well.
 For example, you can save a fair amount of energy by simply switching off all appliances that don’t need to be on during the day when leaving the home.
 You can also access information about appliances’ power consumption on your smartphone, helping you rethink your habits.
 Furthermore, security features provided by a Smart Home can give you peace of mind.
 When you leave on vacation, you can also put your home on holiday mode: sophisticated lighting scenarios discourage potential burglars right from the start.
 And if you've forgotten to switch off the stove, you can do so using remote control, preventing a potential domestic fire.

 The weak point is compatibility

 However, the Smart Home concept still needs some tweaking before it takes off in most residences.
-A major weakness is the compatibility of devices from different manufacturers with each other.
+A major weakness is the compatibility of devices from different manufacturers.
 Right now, more often than not it’s necessary to equip your home with components from a single manufacturer in order to be able to make use of all functions.
 However, more and more companies are joining forces and trying to use uniform, radio-based solutions to improve compatibility in the future.
 Such solutions offer the great advantage that they can also be used in historic Altbaus without tearing down walls and laying meter-long cables.